howtomakeaturn/Outlaw-Example-With-Codeigniter/README.md

 ```

 ### Upload Multiple Files
-Setup the config file as upload single file.

-Then in the html, add 'multiple' attribute and '[]' to the name:
+Add 'multiple' attribute and '[]' to the name:

 ```html
 <label>Photos</label>